Get

 What Are the Different Types of Dog Massage Techniques?

-Although you can keep the massage simple with an ear rub or head massage, there are different types of massage strokes that have different effects on your dog’s body.
-Here are a few different types:
+Although you can keep the massage simple with an ear rub or head massage, different types of massage strokes have different effects on your dog’s body.
+Here are a few types:

-• Stroking: This should start the massage off as it helps relax the dog and helps you feel where the most tension is.
-When stroking your dog, use light to medium pressure and start at the dog’s head and work your way down their body to their tail and down their legs.
+• Stroking: This should start the massage, as it helps relax the dog and helps you feel where the most tension is.
+When stroking your dog, use light to medium pressure, starting at the dog’s head and working your way down their body to their tail and down their legs.

 • Effleurage: These are gliding strokes that follow the lines of the dog’s muscles and help with circulation and resolving swelling.
-You should use your whole hand in a cupped position for this stroke and work from the ends of the dog’s body, inwards, towards the heart.
+You should use your whole hand in a cupped position for this stroke and work from the ends of the dog’s body inward toward the heart.

 • Petrissage: This stroke releases muscle tension, knots, and spasms by using your whole hand to knead the muscles and skin.
 You can also just focus on rolling the skin.
 Although it may sound painful for the dog, most dogs enjoy the sensation as long as you don’t squeeze the skin tightly.
 Be sure to work from the tail up to the head.

 • Concussive stroke: This stroke includes chopping, tapping, and tapotement.
-Although these concussive strokes all energize tissue and increase circulation, each one has a unique movement.
-Chopping is great to use for large muscles, whereas tapping is better for more focused areas.
+Although these concussive strokes energize tissue and increase circulation, each one has a unique movement.
+Chopping is great for large muscles, whereas tapping is better for more focused areas.

 When Is a Dog Massage Recommended?

-Many dogs will benefit from a massage every now and then, but sometimes, a dog massage is recommended by veterinarians to help with pain, reduce injuries, and increase mobility.
+Many dogs benefit from a massage occasionally, but sometimes, a dog massage is recommended by veterinarians to help with pain, reduce injuries, and increase mobility.
 Here are a few examples:

 • Stress and anxiety.
 Regular massages will help reduce stress and anxiety in your dog because applying pressure to certain points on their body has a calming and relaxing effect.
 You can take your dog for regular massages if they are severely anxious, or you can give them a massage at home after a stressful event, such as a thunderstorm or fireworks.

 • Arthritis.
-This condition causes pain, but a gentle massage can relieve some of it because it increases circulation to the painful areas.
+Arthritis causes pain, but a gentle massage can relieve some of it by increasing circulation to the painful areas.
 However, because your dog is in pain, they might be sensitive to the pressure, so if they flinch or respond negatively, it’s best to stop and try again at another time.

-• Activity: If your dog takes part in competitions or other strenuous activities, massage is necessary.
-You can warm your dog up before their activity through massage, which will prevent injury because it increases circulation to the joints and muscles and aids in mobility.
+• Activity: Massage is necessary if your dog participates in competitions or other strenuous activities.
+You can warm your dog up before their activity through massage, which will prevent injury because it increases circulation to the joints and muscles and aids mobility.
 It should also reduce post-activity soreness, but a massage afterward is also beneficial to prevent soreness and stiffness.

 black dog getting physical treatment or massage on the legs